k-v-dimitrov/ceramicss/README.md

 Key dev dependencies used in this project:

 - @graphql-codegen/cli: A CLI for generating TypeScript types based on GraphQL queries and mutations.
-- @storybook/react: A UI development environment and playground for React components.
 - eslint: A linter for identifying and reporting on patterns found in JavaScript code.
 - prettier: A tool for enforcing consistent code formatting.

-### Disclaimer
-The project includes Storybook, but it is not currently used.